Lebanon health minister: Cabinet resigns over Beirut blast

 “The whole government resigned,” Hamad said.
 He added that Prime Minister Hassan Diab will head to the presidential palace to “hand over the resignation in the name of all the ministers.”

-The massive blast on Aug.
-4 which decimated Beirut port and devastated large parts of the city has brought a new wave of public outrage at the government and Lebanon’s long entrenched ruling class.
-Protests were planned outside the government headquarters to coincide with the Cabinet meeting after large demonstrations over the weekend that saw clashes with security forces firing tear gas at protesters.
+The massive blast Aug.
+4, which decimated the Beirut port and devastated large parts of the city, has brought a new wave of public outrage at the government and Lebanon’s long entrenched ruling class.
+Protests were planned outside the government headquarters to coincide with the Cabinet meeting.

 The explosion is believed to have been caused by a fire that ignited a 2,750-ton stockpile of explosive ammonium nitrate.
 The material had been stored at the port since 2013 with few safeguards despite numerous warnings of the danger.